Time-inhomogeneous N-particle Branching Brownian Motion and the continuous random energy model: Introduction and main results

+$(ii)$ There exists $\gga=\gga(A,\eps)>0$ such that for $T$ sufficiently large, for any algorithm, the number of queries performed before finding a vertex $u\in V_T$ such that $X^\crem_u\geq (v_c+\eps)T$ is stochastically bounded from below by a geometrically distributed random variable with parameter $\exp(-\gga T)$. \end{theorem}

+In other words, Theorem~\ref{thm:ABM19} proves the existence of an \emph{algorithmic hardness threshold} for the CREM: finding a vertex with a value greater than $(v_c+\varepsilon)T$ for a given $\varepsilon > 0$ typically requires a number of queries exponential in $T$, whereas values smaller than $(v_c-\varepsilon)T$ can be obtained in linear time.
+An \emph{algorithm} in this context is, roughly speaking, any random sequence of vertices, such that the choice of the next vertex only depends on the values of the previous vertices.
+Note that this result is not interesting from a purely theoretical computer science perspective, since the input size of the problem is exponential in $T$.
+However, as argued in Addario-Berry and Maillard~\cite{ABM19} and in Section~\ref{sec:spin_glasses} below, this result sheds light on the efficiency of algorithms on other spin glass models, for which the input complexity is indeed polynomial in $T$.

+In light of Theorem~\ref{thm:ABM19}, it is natural to ask about the complexity of finding vertices in the CREM with value \emph{near the threshold} $v_c T$.
+The present paper provides a partial answer to this question.
+Indeed, our results on the BBM allow us to study in detail the efficiency of a particular algorithm---the $N$-CREM---which has complexity (i.e. number of queries) $O(TN)$, and which we now introduce.

 Let $N\in\N$, and let $(X^\crem_u)_{u\in \bbT_T}$ be the construction of the CREM on the whole tree $\bbT_T$ as presented above.
-We may construct an ``$N$-CREM'' with the following procedure: perform a breadth-first exploration of the tree $\bbT_T$, noting encountered values of $X^\crem$ at depth $k$ with $X_{k,1}, X_{k,2},\ldots$ Then, remove from the tree all vertices (as well as the sub-tree they support) from $V_k$ which are not associated with one of the $N$ highest values from the sequence $X_{k,i}$, $i\geq1$.
+We may construct the $N$-CREM with the following procedure: perform a breadth-first exploration of the tree $\bbT_T$, noting encountered values of $X^\crem$ at depth $k$ with $X_{k,1}, X_{k,2},\ldots$ Then, remove from the tree all vertices (as well as the sub-tree they support) from $V_k$ which are not associated with one of the $N$ highest values from the sequence $X_{k,i}$, $i\geq1$.
 Repeat that procedure at depth $k+1$, considering only the offspring of vertices which were not removed.
 When that procedure ends, it yields a family which we denote $(X^\ncrem_{T,i})_{i\leq N(T)}\subset (X^\crem_u)_{u\in V_T}$: this can be seen as an optimization algorithm on the CREM, with complexity ---that is, the number of queries throughout the procedure--- of order $O(TN)$.
 In particular, choosing a specific sequence $N=N(T)$ allows for any complexity in $T$ for that algorithm.
 One can also interpret $(X^\ncrem_{T,i})_{i\leq N}$ as the final values of a (discrete time) branching random walk with selection.
+We refer to Section~\ref{sec:beam-search} below for further discussion on this algorithm and its interpretation as a \emph{beam search} procedure.

 Recall that we defined the $N$-BBMdb above, i.e. the BBM with selection and deterministic branching times.
 Then the BBM--CREM correspondence~\eqref{eq:BBM-CREMidentity} also applies to the $N$-particles variants: more precisely, one has